dcos/examples/pxc/1.11/README.md

 ## Install

-Before starting with installation of PXC, we need to install the kafka-zookeeper service on the same DC/OS cluster.
+Before starting with installation of Percona XtraDB Cluster(PXC), we need to install the kafka-zookeeper service on the same DC/OS cluster.
 Please refer kafka-zookeeper service docs as installation guide.

 For a basic kafka-zookeeper install from command line we need to use the following command: